Stalin K

 Stalin K. is an Indian documentary filmmaker, media and human rights activist.
 His films, Lesser Humans and India Untouched, on the issue of caste and untouchability in contemporary India, have galvanized international attention to caste discrimination and won numerous film awards.
 He has done pioneering work on new models of community media to empower marginalized groups.
 His interview and clips from his film were featured in Episode 10: Dignity for All of Aamir Khan’s Satyamev Jayate TV series on the issue of Untouchability.

-He co-founded the community media initiative Video Volunteers in 2013.
+He co-founded the community media initiative Video Volunteers in 2003.
 In 2018, allegations were made against him of inappropriate conduct at the workspace.
 In 2020, the charges were dismissed.

 Biography

 Stalin K. was born in Pune, and grew up in Gujarat.
 He studied Development Communication in Ahmedabad.
-Today he lives and works between Goa and New York.
+Today he lives and works in Goa.